All Episodes

 Judges will let it stand in California.

-Well, I just think think back 30 years, they're never gonna legalize gambling for education, Russia.
+Well, I just think, think back 30 years.

-Never gonna happen.
+Never going to happen.

-You know, legalize it and they sue it for damages for like big tobacco.
+They'll legalize it and they sue it for damages for like big tobacco.

-Then whoever thought that we would have casinos on the Mississippi River.
+Then, whoever thought that we would have casinos on the Mississippi River?

 You got them on boats patrolling up and down.

-Whoever thought of this is gonna happen.
+Whoever thought this is going to happen?

 No government has any money.